gregorywoolery/APL-PLY-Web-compiler/compiler-api/README.md

 Use the following to set up python-flask api

 * Download python
-* Ensure pip is downloaded during setup
+* Ensure pip is downloaded during setup and set in env variables
 * cd compiler-api
 * Create virtual environment using the following: